 Headed to work early one morning some (youthful) years ago, I spotted somebody who woke me up right away.
 She was in head-to-toe black with the exception of a colorful Indian sari peeking from underneath her overcoat.
 She wore goth-girl combat boots.
 Her full mouth was daubed with the type of dark lipstick Foxy Brown was blowing up at the time.
 A bindi dot decorated her forehead, her face crowned by a wispy Afro.
 Did I mention her nose ring?
-We caught eye and I thought immediately, “Why can’t I attract women like her?”
-That afternoon I saw the same curvy college-age girl walking down the corridor at my office.
-She laughed and I spied a silver barbell pierced through her tongue.
+We caught eyes and I immediately thought, ‘Why can’t I attract women like her?’
+That afternoon, I saw the same curvy college-age girl walking down the corridor at my office.
+She laughed, and I spied a silver barbell pierced through her tongue.
 My physical excitement, ahem, was pretty instant.

 Truth is, I got bored.

 “Show me a beautiful woman, and I’ll show you a guy tired of having sex with her” is a harsh truth, but it’s repeated for a reason.
 The sex itself never got boring per se (at least not for me), but after the original heated desire for lifting her sari to explore underneath and the added thrill of keeping everything secret from co-workers, it became clear that I mistook lust for love.